Home » 50 Years of Victory: North Pole – The Ultimate Arctic Adventure

 Now you can sit back and relax, everything from here on out is a bonus!
 Expect more great memories, as you head further south, you may get lucky and spot Polar Bears hunting for seals.

-This group of 191 islands forms the most northerly archipelago in Eurasia, and lies entirely within the Arctic Circle.
+This group of 191 islands (Franz Josef Land) forms the most northerly archipelago in Eurasia, and lies entirely within the Arctic Circle.
 Here you'll explore Cape Flora, and discover historic remains from three ill-fated Arctic expeditions.
 When conditions permit, Zodiac trips beneath towering cliffs will explore remote seabird rookeries.
 Onboard helicopters again provide aerial sightseeing, and our Zodiacs transfer you to seldom landing sites.

 Enjoy a few moments on deck or reminisce with your shipmates and new friends as you cross the Arctic Ocean back to Murmansk.

 Returning to Russia's most northerly city, it will be time to bid farewell to your ship, 50 years of Victory.
 You'll be transferred to the airport for your charter flight to Helsinki, Finland to enjoy one final night with your newfound friends.

 After breakfast, your official Quark Expeditions journey comes to an end.
 We do encourage you to spend some extra time exploring Helsinki, Tallinn (the capital of Estonia) and St. Petersburg.
 If you want some assistance extending your stay, our Polar Travel Advisors are always happy to help.

 |17 Jun 2020 - 30 Jun 2020||$46500 AUD pp|

 |Standard Twin Cabin||AUD $46500pp||Contact us|

 |Arktika Suite||AUD $67700pp||Contact us|

 |28 Jun 2020 - 11 Jul 2020||$43500 AUD pp|